hakdo/markdowntest/README.md

 * The quality assurance engineer should use appropriate software code review techniques depending on criticality and complexity to make sure good practice has been followed.
 Possible approaches are:
   - Checklist review together with the responsible developer (recommended for most projects)
   - Structured software HAZOP for large and complex projects
-  - Penetration tests when the risk warrents it (including manual engagements)
+  - Penetration tests when the risk warrants it (including manual engagements)

 The QA responsible engineer should be responsible for approving the merge request and the deployment to production environments.
 It is important that this role is separate